Igor Markevitch: Family

-Secondly, Markevitch married in Lausanne on 22 July 1947 Donna Topazia Caetani (1921-1990), the only child of Don Michelangelo Caetani dei Duchi di Sermoneta and his wife, the former Cora Antinori.
+Secondly, Markevitch married in Lausanne on 22 July 1947 Donna Topazia Caetani (1921 – 1990), the only child of Don Michelangelo Caetani dei Duchi di Sermoneta and his wife, the former Cora Antinori.
 Cora Caetani ran the boutique of Jansen, the Paris decorating firm.
-Their son, Oleg Caetani Markevitch (b.
+Their son, Oleg Caetani (b.
 1956), became chief conductor and artistic director of the Melbourne Symphony Orchestra in Australia.
 They also had two daughters together: Allegra (b.
 1950) and Natalia (Nathalie, b.
-1951), and another son, Timour Markevitch (1960-1962).
+1951), and another son, Timour Markevitch (1960–1962).